Hurricanes' Eric Robinson: Tallies in win

 • 1 min read

-Robinson scored a goal on two shots, added two hits and went plus-2 in Thursday's 6-3 win over the Devils.
+Robinson scored a goal on two shots in Tuesday's 5-1 win over the Sharks.

-Robinson set career highs with 14 goals and 32 points in 82 regular-season games a year ago.
-He's off to a positive start again in 2025-26, though offense could be hard to come by in a fourth-line role.
-The depth of the Hurricanes' forward group makes it unlikely Robinson will see a stretch of time higher up the lineup, but he'll bring physicality and depth scoring in his role, assuming he can keep Mark Jankowski in the press box.
+Robinson has had a strong start to 2025-26 despite playing on the fourth line.
+He has two goals, one assist, six shots on net, three hits and a plus-3 rating over three appearances, getting on the scoresheet in each game.
+The 30-year-old winger looks like a lock to stay in the lineup, especially while he's playing well.
+His physical playing style could give him some appeal in deeper fantasy formats even when his scoring pace drops.

 More News